yuhao92/yuhao92.github.io/_pages/teaching.md

 }
 </style>

-I actively engage in teaching and mentoring students.
+I am actively involved in teaching and mentoring at EPFL, primarily by teaching two courses in the Department of Mechanical Engineering and supervising Master's students on their semester and thesis projects.

 ## Master's Student Mentoring

-I usually take one or two Master's students for semester projects or theses.
-Below are some of my mentored students:
+I typically supervise one to three Master's students each semester for projects or theses.

+Below are some of the students I have mentored:

 ### Previous Students